automaton-studio/automaton-studio/README.md

 - A Web application used mostly to design and orchestrate flows
 - A Runner application to execute flows on other computers

-Automaton Studio is written in C# / Blazor, and it relays on a few other opensource projects.
+Automaton Studio is written in C# / Blazor, and it relays on a other opensource projects.

 ## Licence